wesselvanree/shopify-theme-tailwind/README.md

 This repository contains a starting point for Shopify Online Store 2.0 Theme development using Tailwind CSS and the default Dawn theme.

-> :bulb: On june 29, Shopify introduced a new git-based workflow.
-To learn more,
+> :bulb: On june 29, 2021, Shopify introduced a git-based workflow.
+To learn
-> visit the
+> more, visit the
 > [create a theme guide](https://shopify.dev/themes/getting-started/create) or
 > visit [shopify.dev](https://shopify.dev).